 3) Physiological – the physiological health of a leader involves the physical and mental elements of our body.
 When our physical health deteriorates, it can and often does have an impact on the other elements as well as those you are leading.
-Our physiological selves has to be strong as it is the hardest to repair once its been damaged.
-My point about our physiological selves is that we only have one body and its not just the big things we do to it or with it, but also the small things, we have to pay attention to it’s signals and heed it’s warnings!
+Our physiological selves have to be strong as it is the hardest to repair once it’s been damaged.
+My point about our physiological selves is that we only have one body and its not just the big things we do to it or with it, but also the small things, we have to pay attention to its signals and heed its warnings!

 The purpose of my post today, however, is not to talk about each of those in-depth (that may come later).
 No, today’s purpose is to help you understand that you are not an effective leader for others (by the way, that is why you lead, for the benefit of others) if you can’t bring your best you to work, home, church or wherever someone needs you.